ibm-apiconnect/sample-orders-api/README.md

  - In the homepage, select Develop APIs and products.
  ![API Manager UI](images/api-manager.png)

- - On the _Develop_ page, click Add and  select API (from REST, GraphQL or SOAP).
+ - On the _Develop_ page, click Add and  select "_API (from REST, GraphQL or SOAP)_".
   ![Develop APIs - Add API](images/develop-add.png)

  - On the _Select API type_ page, leave the OpenAPI 2.0 tab selected and under “_Import_”, select “_Existing OpenAPI_”.
 Click Next.
   ![Select API type - import](images/select-import.png)

- - In the “Or specify a file URL field, paste the URL from Step 1.
+ - In the "Or specify a file URL" field, paste the URL from Step 1.
 Click Next.
  - **Note:** if you have previously imported the same API you will need to delete it before importing it again.
   ![Specify the URL to import](images/import-url.png)